nokia/vscode-netconf/README.md

   for RPCs that return detailed responses like `<get>`, `<get-config`.
   For those cases, it is shown in the console-log only.

+### Release 1.2.0
+- Improved logging using a dedicated vsCode OUTPUT channel called `netconf`.
+- Support for vsCode REMOTE SSH in case you don't have direct connectivity to your network devices.
+Use `Remote SSH` to connect to your SSH jumphost, and install this NETCONF extension using vsCode on the remote host.
+  When using containerized environments most propably the host running containerlab is your SSH target.

 ## License

 This project is licensed under the BSD 3-Clause license - see the